Lusito/idtsc/README.md

 idtsc (**i**nternal .**d**.**ts** **c**leanup).

-It's a post-processing step to hide/protect internal properties & methods.
+It's a post-processing step to hide/protect internal properties & methods by adding jsdoc tags.

+- Transforms class properties marked with `@internal protected`:
+  - Access level is changed to protected
+  - The `@internal protected` will be removed from the jsdoc.
-- Transforms class properties marked with @internal:
+- Transforms class properties marked with `@internal` (without `protected`):
-  - Making it private
+  - Access level is changed to private
-    - Why?
-If you just remove these properties, you get no warning when extended classes re-define them.
+    - If you just remove these properties, you get no warning when extended classes re-define them.
-  - Making the type `unknown`
+  - Type annotation is removed
-    - Why?
-To avoid referencing internal types
+    - To avoid referencing internal types, this works similar to how tsc writes private properties
-  - Remove comments
+  - Comments are removed
-    - Why?
-They should not be used, so no need to keep the comments.
+    - They should not be used, so no need to keep the comments.
-- Removes exports marked with @internal
+- Removes exports marked with `@internal`

 It is meant to be run on your generated `.d.ts` files.